swiftlang/swift-evolution/proposals/nnnn-delayed-enqueuing.md

 additional capability.
 A derived `Clock` can simply implement the `run` and/or `enqueue` methods instead.

+### Adding the delayed-enqueuing methods to `Executor` directly

+While `SchedulingExecutor` does have default implementations for both of the `enqueue` methods, they are really present so that an executor implementation only need implement _one_ of the two methods.

+Using a separate protocol allows us to also test whether a given executor supports scheduling of future jobs; some existing executor implementations do not, and in that case code will need to fall back to some other strategy.

+That being the case, if we were to add these methods to `Executor`, we would additionally need to add a `Bool` property to let us test whether or not the executor supported scheduling of future work.
+Using a separate protocol seems more idiomatic in Swift.

 ## Acknowledgements

 Thanks to Cory Benfield, Franz Busch, David Greenaway, Rokhini Prabhu,